PebbleSeizureDetect/PebbleSeizureDetect/README.md

 My name is Ryan Clark, and I am an independent game developer.
 My wife has epilepsy and an unexpected tonic-clonic seizure in 2014 prompted me to create "Pebble Seizure Detect".
 She has been using the app successfully for a year now, so we've decided to release it as open source software in the hope that it will help you as much as it has helped our family.

+<h4>IMPORTANT NOTES</h4>

+Our seizure detection solution is not the only one currently available (though it was when I first created it for my wife!).
+You may also wish to look into:
+- [Empatica Embrace](https://www.empatica.com/product-embrace) -- This device has not yet shipped as of this writing (we are still waiting for ours!) but it seems to have promise.
+We hope it will function even better than Pebble Seizure Detect.
+- [OpenSeizureDetector](http://www.openseizuredetector.org.uk/) -- This is also software for a Pebble device, but it works only with Android devices.
+It uses a different seizure detection algorithm than our Pebble Seizure Detect (it detects higher frequencies) so it may be more appropriate for your situation.

 <h4>FEATURES</h4>

 - Detection of tonic-clonic motions using a Butterworth bandpass filter